HackYourFuture/databases/Week4/README.md

 ## Finished?

-Are you finished with going through the materials?
+Have you gone through all of the materials?
 High five!
 If you feel ready to get practical, click [here](./MAKEME.md).